HuYangjia/HuYangjia.github.io/_pages/experience.md

 1. **System Design & Implementation**: Design a 2-issue out-of-order CPU based on the new language.
    1. Design and build critical components including the issue queue, register renaming, and reorder buffer.
-   2. Utilize the new hardware description language to enable more flexible and efficient design of the CPU’s components, leveraging its advanced features to streamline development.
+   2. Utilize the new hardware description language to enable more flexible and efficient design of the CPU's components, leveraging its advanced features to streamline development.
 2. **Challenges and Solutions**:
-   1. Overcoming the limitations of traditional hardware description languages by taking advantage of the new language’s features to simplify and optimize the design process.
+   1. Overcoming the limitations of traditional hardware description languages by taking advantage of the new language's features to simplify and optimize the design process.

 In this project, I constructed a high-performance CPU using a new hardware description language, gaining valuable experience in CPU design and implementation.
-In the following months, I will contribute to automatic pipline splitting feature for this language
+In the following months, I will contribute to automatic pipline splitting feature for this language.